flokosiol/kirby-subpagelist/README.md

 ## Usage

 Now you are ready to use the new field `subpagelist` in your blueprints.
-For now there's one optional parameter `flip` which returns the subpages in reverse order.
+For now there are two optional parameter `flip` which returns the subpages in reverse order and `limit` which adds pagination.

 ```
 ...